manavbansal1/manavbansal1.github.io/README.md

 Details of my professional and volunteering experiences, including:
 - **CS Peer Educator** at Simon Fraser University (Sept.
 2024 - Present)
 - **Orientation Leader** at Fraser International College (Sept.
 2023 - Dec.
 2023)
+Each experience includes specific contributions and a link to learn more.

+### 4. Education
+My educational background, including:
+- **Simon Fraser University**: Bachelor of Science in Computer Science, GPA: 4.23/4.33
+- **Fraser International College**: UTP Stage 2 in Computer Science, GPA: 4.23/4.33